scm-manager/scm-manager/docs/en/RPM and DEB packages.md

+---
-# RPM and DEB packages
+title: RPM and DEB packages
+displayToc: true
+---

 Since version 1.39, SCM-Manager is delivered as RPM and DEB package.
 The package are generated with the [nativepkg-maven-plugin](https://github.com/sdorra/nativepkg-maven-plugin).
 The following table shows the directory structure which will be created by the packages: